-Tossing a damage orb into a group of enemies is a solid way of adding chip damage to a team fight, restoring your own health, and replenishing your healing ability.
-It has a number of uses, including working extremely well in a one-on-one encounter, when thrown at an enemy and combined with her alternate fire.
+Tossing a damage orb into a group of enemies is a solid way of adding chip damage to a teamfight, restoring your own health and replenishing your healing ability.
+It has a number of uses, including working well in a one-on-one encounter, when thrown at an enemy and combined with her alternate fire.

-The healing orb works similarly, as it will help keep teammates topped off as they fight, especially if you supplement it with her primary healing ability.
+The healing orb works similarly.
+It will help keep teammates topped off as they fight, especially if you supplement it with her primary healing ability.
 The orb can also allow Moira to heal herself if she throws it at her feet or at a nearby wall if she’s less than full health.

 The orb works spectacularly in small spaces, like if a team is attempting to push through a side flank together.
 Throwing an orb in the room will deal quick damage to a number of targets.
 The same can be said for healing your teammates if they’re grouped up.

-Moira’s final ability, Fade, is a quick teleport that allows her to move much faster and disappear for a short time so she’s invulnerable to damage.
-This ability has a short six-second cooldown and is extremely helpful in getting Moira out of sticky situations, or just to move very quickly.
+Moira’s final ability, Fade, is a quick teleport that gives her a 150-percent movement speed buff and allows her to disappear for a short time so she’s invulnerable to damage.
+This ability has a short six-second cooldown and is helpful in getting Moira out of sticky situations—or just to move quickly.

-Moira’s Ultimate is Coalescence, a high-powered beam of energy that both heals and deals damage simultaneously.
-It deals 70 damage per second, but heals 140 per second, as well as 50 health per second in self-healing.
+Moira’s yltimate is Coalescence, a high-powered beam of energy that both heals and deals damage simultaneously.
+It deals 70 damage per second but heals 140 per second, as well as 50 health per second in self-healing.
 The ability lasts for eight seconds.

-This Ultimate charges pretty quickly, so don’t be afraid to use it, or try to save it up for a magical last-second push.
-As it heals way more than it damages, Coalescence is extremely helpful in teamfights on an objective, as it will do two jobs.
+This ultimate charges quickly, so don’t be afraid to use it or try to save it up for a magical last-second push.
+Since it heals way more than it damages, Coalescence is helpful in teamfights on an objective because it will do two jobs.

-The damage is not terribly high, so Moira should focus on healing as opposed to trying to kill enemies, but if you can do both at the same time, go for it.
-Low-health enemies should be priorities, though, because if they are being healed at all, it will be pretty difficult for Moira to finish them off.
+The damage isn’t terribly high, so Moira should focus on healing as opposed to trying to kill enemies.
+But if you can do both at the same time, go for it.
+Low-health enemies should be priorities, though, because if they’re being healed at all, it’ll be difficult for Moira to finish them off.

 Coalescence is best used to support your team’s push or slow down an enemy push.
-It’s not a really game-changing Ultimate like Zenyatta’s Transcendence or Lúcio’s Sound Barrier, but it can definitely help turn the tide if used correctly.
+It’s not a game-changing ultimate like Zenyatta’s Transcendence or Lúcio’s Sound Barrier, but it can definitely help turn the tide if used correctly.

 Reinhardt and Orisa

-Biotic Orb will go through both of their shields, meaning that Moira will bypass their biggest strengths and be able to both heal and deal damage, regardless of whether she’s being blocked or not.
+Biotic Orb will go through both of their shields, meaning that Moira will bypass their biggest strengths and be able to both heal and deal damage, regardless of whether she’s being blocked.

 Fade will allow Moira to escape from Zarya’s Graviton Surge, get herself at a safe distance, and then combine her abilities to heal her teammates stuck within.

-Defense Matrix is an absolute nightmare for Moira, as it will eat up her Biotic Orb and effectively take away one of the most important parts of her kit.
+Defense Matrix is an absolute nightmare for Moira since it will eat up her Biotic Orb and effectively take away one of the most important parts of her kit.

 Ana’s Biotic Grenade will prevent Moira from healing teammates or herself.